-If you do not wish to borrow the full amount of student loans showing in MYOTC at My Awards, you may choose to reduce the amount.
+If you do not wish to borrow the full amount of student loans showing in mYOTC at My Awards, you may choose to reduce the amount.
 Go to the loan you wish to reduce and enter the new, lesser amount you wish to borrow and click accept.
-The status will show “In Review” until your request is processed.
+The status will show “In Review” until Federal Student Aid processes your request.

 A couple hints when reducing your loans: